inaimathi/cl-leet/README.md

 - run `(cl-leet:start)`
 - navigate to `http://localhost:4141`

 Click on green planets to travel to them (the red planet designates your current planet).
+The tooltip shows you your destinations' name and description, as well as how much fuel it takes to get there.
-Hold `space` to stop the map from rotating.
+Hold `space` to stop the map from rotating for easier clicking and hovering.
 Buy and sell using the interface on the right.

 Project Goals